 - Additional services on the same premises are eligible for net metering provided the combined size of all net metering facilities for residential use does not exceed 25-kW, or one hundred percent (100%) of the Net-Metering Customer’s highest monthly usage in the previous twelve (12) months for Residential use..

 How is billing handled with a net metering facility?

-- If the electricity generated by the net metering facility is fed back to the cooperative and exceeds the electricity supplied by the cooperative during the billing period, then the member will receive a kWh credit for the accumulated net excess kWh from month-to-month until the end of the calendar year.
+- If the electricity generated by the net metering facility is fed back to the cooperative and exceeds the electricity supplied by the cooperative during the billing period, then the member will receive a kWh credit for the accumulated net excess kWh from month-to-month.
 The member will not receive a special bill.
 The kWh credit will be maintained in Craighead Electric’s billing system.
 The monthly availability charge and minimum bill still applies even if no electricity is purchased from Craighead Electric.

 What are the net metering installation requirements?